Biden administration requests $32.5 billion in Ukraine aid and coronavirus funds as spending talks continue - The Boston Globe

 In both cases, though, senior administration officials said the nature of the crises could force them to seek additional funds in the weeks ahead.

 For now, the clock is ticking: Lawmakers have eight days to finalize the emergency spending measures and broker a broader government funding deal, though they can still buy themselves additional time with another stopgap.
-Top Democrats and Republicans have insisted they have made progress in recent weeks, with Sen. Richard Shelby of Alabama, the top Republican on his chamber's appropriations panel, telling reporters Wednesday that negotiators "haven't sealed anything, but we're moving positively."
+Top Democrats and Republicans have insisted they have made progress in recent weeks, with Senator Richard Shelby of Alabama, the top Republican on his chamber’s appropriations panel, telling reporters Wednesday that negotiators ‘’haven’t sealed anything, but we’re moving positively.’’

 Advertisement